O-1 Visa Lawyer | Visa Nation

 What is an O-1 Visa?

-A few examples of positions that may be eligible for an O-1 Visa include:
+A few examples of individuals who may be eligible for an O-1 visa include:

 • Research Scientist